Can Dogs Get Poison Ivy? Understanding Risks and Keeping Your Pup Safe!

 Can my furry buddy get a rash from poison ivy, and how would it look?

-While rare, dogs can get rashes from poison ivy.
-Typically, it appears as redness and swelling on areas with little fur like their belly or inside their ears.
-It might look similar to a rash that humans get, but not as common thanks to their fur.
+It’s rare, but dogs can get rashes from poison ivy.
+You’ll usually see redness and swelling on spots with less fur, like their belly or ears.

 In what ways can I manage my dog’s poison ivy rash using at-home treatments?